6.29.2005

 If this gift can be anything, even something intangible, I would appreciate patience the most.
 It's the one thing that I seek: more, even, than understanding, love, or peace.
 Patience would help me to do many of the things that I do not (or cannot) do now but desire to do.

-If, on the other hand, the gift must be tangible, the obvious answer is a house, near enough the Mississippi to see it from my back windows, outfitted with little more than a bed, a desk, and the fastest computer money can buy.
+If, on the other hand, the gift must be tangible, the obvious answer is a house, near enough the River to see it from my back windows, outfitted with little more than a bed, a desk, and the fastest computer money can buy.

 To the one that I know who reads, but has never admitted it: please don't, unless you're willing to own up to it.
 Not that these quotes have anything to do with what I just wrote, but...they're timely.